Firstapostolicchurch/documentation/content/applications/hr/payroll/contracts.rst

 Optional fields
 ---------------

-- :guilabel:`Employee`: Name of the employee that the contract applies to.
+- :guilabel:`Employee`: name of the employee that the contract applies to.
-- :guilabel:`Department`: The department the contract applies to.
+- :guilabel:`Department`: the department the contract applies to.
-- :guilabel:`Job Position`: The specific job position the contract applies to.
+- :guilabel:`Job Position`: the specific job position the contract applies to.
-- :guilabel:`Contract Type`: Choose from :guilabel:`CDI`, :guilabel:`CDD`, or :guilabel:`PFI` from
+- :guilabel:`Contract Type`: choose from :guilabel:`CDI`, :guilabel:`CDD`, or :guilabel:`PFI` from
   the drop-down menu.

   - :guilabel:`CDI` is an open-ended contract with only a start date but no end date.